tea notes

 - 2006 HIJ article said: "Considers himself a small tea grower.

-Joined the Hawaii Tea Society in 2004 and planted 64 Camellia sinensis
+Joined the Hawaii Tea Society in 2004 and planted 64 Camellia sinensis plants

-experimenting with different flavored teas in the future by adding other
+flavored teas in the future by adding other island-grown products such as

-tropical fruits to the tea blends."
+ginger, vanilla and the essence of tropical fruits to the tea blends."

 - Mel Herring, in Hilo